 Meet and Greet – Come with your child to get acquainted with your classroom, playground, and meet the teachers.
 This is a drop-in session, feel free to stop in at any time during your class’s scheduled date and time.

 Q&A Day–During the fall, the teachers at GMPS schedule an informal conference to discuss the results of the ASQ-3 screening, expectations for your child at preschool, the child’s social/emotional development, cognitive development and physical development (fine and gross motor skills).
 This is scheduled during the day and school will not be in session for the children.
-We do provide babysitting down the hall.

 School Pictures – Photographers will come in and take school pictures of the children.
 Each class will have a group shot with their classmates & teachers and an individual shot will also be taken.
 This usually takes place in the month of October and photo packages are available for purchase through the photography company.